 Ready to dive in?
 Here’s a step-by-step guide to setting up your first webhook:

 A webhook endpoint is simply a URL where the source application will send data.
-You can create this endpoint using any server-side programming language (e.g., Node.js, Python, PHP).
+You can create this using any server-side programming language (e.g., Node.js, Python, PHP).
 For example:

 // Example in Node.js using Express